Dasharo/meta-dts/README.md

 * Second is done on Gitea Actions.
 Here we push the ipxe menu to `boot.3mdeb.com` and sign the `DTS` binaries.
 The last step of Gitea Actions creates new release at the `https://github.com/Dasharo/meta-dts/releases` from where binaries can be downloaded.

+### How to publish a develop release

+Please follow the steps below to release a new develop `DTS` image.

+1. Make sure that everything that should go into the given release is merged to `main`.

+1. Bump the version in `meta-dts-distro/conf/distro/dts-distro.conf` file by adding `-rcX` suffix.

+    > Note: X should increase every time new develop release is created.

+1. Create and push tag that match the newly bumped version.

+From here, rest of the jobs should be carried out by the GitHub and Gitea Actions.
+Whole pipeline of creating `DTS` release consists of two steps.

+* First is done on GitHub Actions.
+Here we build the `DTS` image.

+* Second is done on Gitea Actions.
+Here we sign the `DTS` binaries and creates new develop release at the `https://github.com/Dasharo/meta-dts/releases` from where binaries can be downloaded.

 ## Testing Dasharo firmware updates from local sources